ldkngan/Machine_Learning_E-Commerce_Customer_Churn_Prediction_And_Segmentation/README.md

 ## Overview
 ### Objective
-- This project analyzes customer churn behavior for an e-commerce company and translates data into **clear business insights** that support customer retention and targeted marketing strategies.
+- This project analyzes customer churn behavior for an e-commerce company and translates data into clear business insights that support **customer retention** and **targeted marketing strategies**.
-- Instead of focusing only on model performance, the project emphasizes **understanding customer behavior**, **identifying churn drivers**, and **turning analysis results into actionable recommendations** for the business.
+- Instead of focusing only on model performance, the project emphasizes **understanding customer behavior**, **identifying churn drivers**, and turning analysis results into actionable recommendations for the business.

 ### This project aims to
-- Analyze behavioral differences between churned and active customers using EDA
+- Analyze behavioral differences between churned and active customers using EDA.
-- Identify key churn drivers that impact customer retention
+- Identify key churn drivers that impact customer retention.
-- Predict churn risk to help the business prioritize high-risk customers
+- Predict churn risk to help the business prioritize high-risk customers.
-- Segment churned customers into distinct groups based on behavior patterns
+- Segment churned customers into distinct groups based on behavior patterns.
-- Support data-driven decisions for personalized promotions and retention campaigns
+- Support data-driven decisions for personalized promotions and retention campaigns.

 ### Main business questions addressed
 - What behaviors are most commonly associated with customer churn?